ASTI says it will work to support delayed Leaving Cert exams

 The country’s biggest secondary teachers’ union has stated that it will work to support the Government’s decision to postpone the Leaving Cert exams until later this year.

-The statement - a reference to plans for schools to reopen for sixth year students for two weeks in July - was taken down from the union’s website on Tuesday.
+This was a reference to plans for schools to reopen for sixth year students for two weeks in July.

 Following a lengthy meeting of the union’s executive body on Tuesday, the ASTI said it was now looking forward to “engaging constructively” with the Minister for Education and the department.